huyng/xem/README.md

 XEM is a simple web analytics server written in Python and Flask.

-"Xem" means "watch" in Vietnamese.
+"Xem" means "to see" or "to watch" in Vietnamese.

 ## Usage